-Permanent access for all disabled visitors and those with pushchairs Design Proposal: Build a permanent All-Access ramp at the front main (north) porch Project Phase: ONE-A
+Permanent access for all disabled visitors and those with pushchairs Design Proposal: Build a permanent All-Access ramp at the front main (north) porch Project Phase: ONE-A front of the church.

 As stated earlier, there is only one ramped access into the church and this is at the rear door into the vestry corridor and into the east end of the nave.
 We recognise the need for a ramp to the main (front) entrance into the church.